secureworks/dalton/README.rst

 Dalton consists of a “controller” (dalton.py) and “agents” (dalton-agent.py).
-The controller provides a web interface as well as a HTTP API for agent communication and programmatic job results retrial.
+The controller provides a web interface as well as a HTTP API for agent communication and programmatic job results retrieval.
 From a web interface, a user submits a job to be run on a particular agent or agent platform.
 A Dalton job consists of one or more pcaps, a pre-defined ruleset and/or custom rules, agent engine configuration